 We test our framework on KITTI odometry sequence 15, and provide the quantitative results in Table~\ref{tab:mlm_kitti}.
-As we do not have ground truth semantic labels for the sequence (KITTI odometry data set does not provide corresponding semantic labels; however, we need sequential information for mapping), we only compare the traversability segmentation performance between the STL baseline and our MTL network.
-As shown in Table~\ref{tab:mlm_kitti}, our MTL network improves about $10\%$ mIoU for traversability segmentation, and especially improves $16.08\%$ for the traversable class.
-Two reasons might justify this: First, 200 training images are insufficient to well train an STL network that is pretrained on another task; Second, traversability is highly correlated to semantics in an on-road environment, and the MTL network can learn this correlation quickly.
+As the ground truth semantic labels for the sequence are unavailable (KITTI does not provide semantic labels for its odometry data; however, we need the sequential information for mapping), we only compare the traversability segmentation performance between the STL baseline and our MTL network.
+As shown in Table~\ref{tab:mlm_kitti}, our MTL network improves about $10\%$ mIoU for traversability segmentation, and especially improves $16.08\%$ IoU for the traversable class.
+Two reasons might justify this: First, 200 training images are insufficient to well train an STL network that is pretrained for another task; Second, traversability is highly correlated with semantics in an on-road environment, and the MTL network is more data efficient for those tasks.

-The performance of our multi-layer Bayesian mapping is also evaluated in Table~\ref{tab:mlm_kitti}, where traversability mapping is the inference without semantic information, and semantic-traversability mapping is the algorithm given in Section~\ref{sec:s_t_mapping} which leverages inter-layer correlations.
-For a fair comparison, we project the 3D maps into 2D images and compare them with the ground truth images pixel-wisely.
-To do this, for each pixel in the test image, we use its depth value to query the traversability probability from the corresponding map cell and convert it to a binary label by thresholding.
-We exclude all pixels with invalid depth from all result and ground truth images before computing the metrics.
-The quantitative results of 3D maps and 2D projected images are shown in Fig.~\ref{fig:mlm_kitti} and Fig.~\ref{fig:mlm_kitti_reproj}, respectively.
+The performance of our multilayer Bayesian mapping is also evaluated in Table~\ref{tab:mlm_kitti}, where traversability mapping refers to traversability layer inference without semantic information, and semantic-traversability mapping uses Algorithm~\ref{al:s_t_inference} that leverages inter-layer correlations.
+For quantitative comparison, we project the 3D maps onto 2D images and compare them with the ground truth images pixel-wisely.
+To this end, for each pixel in the test image, we use its depth value to query the inferred traversability probability from the corresponding map cell and convert it to a binary prediction by thresholding.
+We exclude all pixels with invalid depth from both result and ground truth images before computing the metrics.
+The qualitative results of 3D multilayer maps and 2D projected images are shown in Fig.~\ref{fig:mlm_kitti} and~\ref{fig:mlm_kitti_reproj}, respectively.